 Attorney Edward F. Thompson

 The focus of Ed Thompson’s practice has been in the areas of civil litigation and trials, estate planning, and business succession planning, probate litigation, lake rights, real estate and land use law.
-He draws on almost forty (40) years of legal experience representing financial institutions, individuals, and businesses.
+He draws on more than forty (40) years of legal experience representing financial institutions, individuals, and businesses.

 Attorney Thompson was appointed to the Supreme Court of Wisconsin Office of Lawyer Regulation (District I Committee), which administers the lawyer disciplinary system within the state, and served from 1995 through 2003.
 He has served on the State Bar of Wisconsin Fee Arbitration Panel since 1997.
 He is a past president of the Walworth County Bar Association (1985-86).

-Mr. Thompson has been active in his community and is currently serving as: Director and Vice President of Borg Foundation, Inc.
+Mr. Thompson has been active in his community and is currently serving as: Director and Vice President of Borg Foundation, Inc., and Director of Dalco Metals, Inc. As of 2021, Thompson is "Of Counsel" with Clair Law.